Set storage

 2. Click the Storage menu.

-3. Select the storage you want to attach to a server from the storage list, and navigate to [Set storage] > Attach to server.
+3. Select the storage you want to connect to a server from the storage list, and navigate to [Set storage] > Connect to server.

-4. From the Select applied server on the popup window, select the server to attach, and click [Yes].
+4. From the Select applied server on the popup, select the server to connect, and click [Yes].

-Before you proceed with deleting or transferring storage, detach the connection between the server and the storage.
-You can't delete storages attached to servers.
-You can transfer storage by detaching it from one server and reattaching it to another.
+Before you proceed with deleting or transferring storage, disconnect the connection between the server and the storage.
+You can't delete storages connected to servers.
+You can migrate storage by removing the connection from the current server and connecting it to a different server.

 Note